 * Correspondence: ttavolar@wakehealth.edu

-Simple Summary:
+Simple Summary: Recent AI methods in the automated analysis of histopathological imaging data associated with cancer have trended towards less supervision by humans.
+Yet, there are circumstances when humans cannot lend a hand to AI.
+Hence, we present an unsupervised method to learn meaningful features from histopathological imaging data.
+We applied our method to non-small cell lung cancer subtyping as a classification prototype and breast cancer proliferation scoring as a regression prototype.
+Our AI method achieves high accuracy and correlation, respectively.
+Additional experiments aimed at reducing the amount of available data demonstrated that the learned features are robust.
+Overall, our AI method approaches the analysis of histopathological imaging data in a novel manner, where meaningful features can be learned from without the need for any supervision my humans.
+The proposed method stands to benefit the field, as it theoretically enables researchers to benefit from completely raw histopathology imaging data.

 Abstract: Recent methods in computational pathology have trended towards semi- and weakly-supervised methods requiring only slide-level labels.
 Yet, even slide-level labels may be absent or irrelevant to the application of interest, such as in clinical trials.
 Hence, we present a fully unsupervised method to learn meaningful, compact representations of WSIs.
 Our method initially trains a tile-wise encoder using SimCLR, from which subsets of tile-wise embeddings are extracted and fused via an attention-based multiple-instance learning framework to yield slide-level representations.
 The resulting set of intra-slide-level and inter-slide-level embeddings are attracted and repelled via contrastive loss, respectively.
 This resulted in slide-level representations with self-supervision.
-We applied our method to two tasks— (1) non-small cell lung cancer subtyping (TCGA-NSCLC) as a classification prototype and (2) breast cancer proliferation scoring (TUPAC16) as a regression prototype—and achieved an AUC of 0.8641 ± 0.0115 and correlation (R2) of 0.5740 ± 0.0970, respectively.
+We applied our method to two tasks— (1) non-small cell lung cancer subtyping (NSCLC) as a classification prototype and (2) breast cancer proliferation scoring (TUPAC16) as a regression prototype—and achieved an AUC of 0.8641 ± 0.0115 and correlation (R2) of 0.5740 ± 0.0970, respectively.
 Ablation experiments demonstrate that the resulting unsupervised slide-level feature space can be fine-tuned with small datasets for both tasks.
 Overall, our method approaches computational pathology in a novel manner, where meaningful features can be learned from whole-slide images without the need for annotations of slide-level labels.
 The proposed method stands to benefit computational pathology, as it theoretically enables researchers to benefit from completely unlabeled whole-slide images.

 Keywords: deep learning; histopathology; self-supervised; contrastive; multiple instance learning